The Silent Pain of Parenting a Child With Difference

 What Makes It Lonely

-Part of the isolation of this experience lies in the difficulty of telling its story.
-The language we have is either clinical or sentimental, and both fall short of the lived truth.
+Part of the isolation of grief lies in the difficulty of telling its story.
+The experience exposes the poverty of our vocabulary - what is said will almost certainly fall short of the lived truth.

 What Happens to the Couple